Traineeship Prints from the Low Countries

 - Proven affinity with print history, print collections and early modern art history

 - Experience with collection databases is a recommendation

 A digital catalogue of the prints of Netherlandish printmakers present in the collection of the Istituto Nazionale per la Grafica, Rome.

 The selected trainee will receive free hospitality at the KNIR and a weekly allowance of 250 euro.

 September – December 2018

 For more detailed information and inquiries send an email with your questions to dr. A. Witte.

-Apply BEFORE 15 JUNE 2018 by sending your CV, a copy of your MA/MPhil diploma and a letter of motivation to email@example.com
+The deadline for application for 2018 has already passed.
+Possible continuation of this project in 2019 will be announced later.
+If the new deadline will be announced you can apply by sending your CV, a copy of your MA/MPhil diploma and a letter of motivation to email@example.com